ichard26/ichard26.github.io/content/blog/2026/pip-26.1.md

 [^3]: In general, we don't want pip to be an _innovator_ when it comes to new features
       or new UX flows.
 We will aim to match pre-existing features from other package managers where feasible.

+[^4]: We chose to only support the simple `PnD` ISO 8601 duration format to keep the parsing
+      code as minimal as feasible.
+We did not want to vendor a human time parsing library or roll our own.

 [changelog]: https://pip.pypa.io/en/latest/news/#v26-1
 [cooldown]: https://blog.yossarian.net/2025/11/21/We-should-all-be-using-dependency-cooldowns